 Federal law requires a written release for your transcript.
 The Family Education Rights and Privacy Act, 1974 (FERPA) is a federal law that requires written permission from the student to release a transcript.
-Transcript requests can be faxed, mailed or brought to the Registrar's Office.
-There is a transcript request form available on our website, www.campbellsville.edu.
-Transcripts cost \$10.00 for each one requested.
-Transcripts can also be sent electronically through the National Student Clearinghouse.
-To access the NSC, visit www.campbellsville.edu and click on the transcript link located at the top of the first page.
-Transcripts requested through the National Student Clearinghouse cost \$10 to be mailed and \$10 to be sent electronically.
+Transcript requests can be made through the National Student Clearinghouse (NSC).
+To access the NSC, visit the Registrar's Office page of the Campbellsville University website.